Our R.E Story

 At Old Clee, our intent is to create curious, open minded and thoughtful young people, with an appreciation for the wider world, its people, religions and cultures.
 With this in mind, we have carefully approached the RE curriculum with a very open, understanding approach to the learning of major religions, beliefs and values, and how this also intertwines with the everyday lives of people.

-Through these areas, not only do teachers plan through the SACRE in order to maintain clear progression and clear coverage, but they also use the continuous concepts to ensure that key skills are woven through the heart of the learning taking place.
-Thanks to the fantastic local links that we are fortunate enough to be close to, the opportunity to take students to key religious places, and to welcome visitors into the academy is also something teachers take fully into consideration when mapping out RE days.
-In fact, the academy have already welcomed in Father Nick of the local Old Clee church many times, as well as visitors from Grimsby Mosque, and two SACRE members from the local Buddhist community.
+With this approach, not only do teachers plan through the matrices linked to the LAS in order to maintain clear progression and clear coverage, but they also use the continuous concepts to ensure that key skills are woven through the heart of the learning taking place.
+Creating local links, which allow opportunity to take students to key religious places, and to welcome visitors into the academy is also something we take into consideration when mapping out RE.

-The impact of our approach to RE is that our students carry with them a rich wealth of knowledge, appreciation and understanding of the many differences between religions, what makes them unique, and what it is that we can admire and learn from them.
-In addition to the knowledge behind this, students will have also greatly developed the associated skills with being a Theologian, such as understanding the practices and daily routines involved with various religions, or understanding the key teachings of various religions.
-The level of reflective learning that will take place throughout their Old Clee careers will ensure that they are extremely well equipped to cope with the demands that they will eventually face as they make the transition to KS2/3.
+The impact of our approach to RE is that our students carry with them a rich wealth of knowledge, appreciation and understanding of what makes each religion unique, what it is that we can admire and learn from them – as well as identifying similarities.
+In addition to the knowledge behind this, students will have also greatly developed the associated skills of being a Theologian, a Human and Social Scientist, and a Philosopher – including understanding the practices and daily routines involved with various religions, or understanding the key teachings of various religions.
+The level of reflective learning that will take place throughout their Old Clee careers will ensure that they are extremely well equipped to cope with the demands that they will eventually face as they make the transitions within their education.

-The very nature of our approach to RE ensures that progression through the subject spiralises, deepens and builds upon prior learning.
-Not only this, but our students are given regular opportunities to recall prior learning and ensure that learning is not lost.
+The very nature of our approach to RE ensures that then knowledge the students gain through the years builds and deepens.
+On top of this, our students are given regular opportunities to recall prior learning and ensure that learning is not lost through retrieval activities and recall.
 In addition to this, the academy approach to vocabulary and the importance with which we regard rich language throughout all subjects means that students are exposed to, and are encouraged to use this in all year groups and in a way which once more builds upon prior learning.

 RE is an area that has the potential to inspire, excite and profoundly impact students in not just an academic way, but also in a spiritual manner.
-This kind of potential is something that we at Old Clee strive to fulfil, and this why our approach to RE is as it is.
-We want our children to be analytical thinkers, to be human beings with a spirituality that allows for great compassion and understanding.
-We want our children to understand and thrive in an environment which encourages thinking like a Theologian, and we want them to take this with them as they continue their journey in life.
+This kind of potential is something that we at Old Clee strive to fulfil, and that is why our approach to RE is as it is.
+We want our children to be analytical thinkers, to be human beings with a spirituality that allows for great thought, compassion and understanding.
+We want our children to understand and thrive in an environment which encourages deep thinking, tolerance and compassion, which we want students to take with them as they continue their journey in life.